I just love the arts, don’t you? Did you know they teach growth mindset?

 Amen and amen.

-Here’s an article from Edutopia.com about ways to accelerate learning and growth mindset through the arts.
+Here’s an article from Edutopia.com concerning ways to accelerate learning and growth mindset through the arts.
 It’s worth a read.

 At New Mexico School for the Arts (NMSA) — a dual arts and academic curriculum — failure is taught as an important part of the journey toward success.
 Understanding that mistakes are indicators for areas of growth, freshmen learn to give and receive feedback.
 By senior year, students welcome tough, critical feedback — and even insist on it.